EconomyLens.com

 – **Iran turns back ships**

-Iran’s Revolutionary Guards said Friday that they had turned back three ships trying to transit the Strait of Hormuz, adding the route was closed to vessels travelling to and from ports linked to countries aiding the US-Israeli attacks.
-Energy market intelligence firm Kpler said Friday it had identified two container ships belonging to Chinese firm COSCO that had attempted to leave the Gulf by crossing the narrow waterway but had turned around.
+Iran’s Revolutionary Guards said Friday that they had turned back three ships trying to transit the Strait of Hormuz, saying the route was closed to vessels travelling to and from ports linked to countries aiding the US-Israeli attacks.
+Energy market intelligence firm Kpler said it had identified two container ships belonging to the Chinese firm COSCO that had attempted to leave the Gulf by crossing the narrow waterway but had turned around.

 – **Kuwait says port damaged**